QGNN: Value Function Factorisation with Graph Neural Networks: Conclusion

 \section{Conclusion}

 This paper presented QGNN, the first value factorisation method with a GNN-based model.
 Our method outperformed all of the baselines in all of the experiments, which included a popular baseline, a custom problem to serve as a \say{stress test}, and a foundational NP-hard problem.
 In addition to its performance benefits, QGNN provides several advantages due to its graph structure: it can model constraints like communication range in real world systems, it can encode graph topological priors with information about interdependencies, and it allows users to incrementally add communication to a base non-communicative model.
-Finally, in addition to the architecture of QGNN itself, a key contribution of this paper is the insight that a communication model with sufficient representational complexity (\textit{e.g.} a GNN) is required in order to produce an accurate factorisation of a global value function.
-We demonstrate that GNNs implicitly factorise graph-level predictions, and thus can be used as effective value factorisation methods with little modification.
+Finally, a key contribution of this paper is the insight that \textbf{a)} a model conditioned on non-local information with sufficient representational complexity is needed to represent a global value function with interdependence (regardless of the mixer which is used), \textbf{b)} even if each agent can predict the global value, a model with inductive biases can incentivise factorisation, and \textbf{c)} GNNs satisfy both of these criteria.
+In this work, we demonstrate that GNNs implicitly factorise graph-level predictions, and thus can be used as effective value factorisation methods with little modification.